 We aim to equip students to be globally connected citizens committed to personal excellence, enriching the wider community, and standing in solidarity with the marginalised. - St Joseph’s College Strategic Plan 2018-2022

-The Edmund Rice Foundation has established a global network of assisting those at the margins.
-St Joseph’s has a strong connection with the Edmund Rice ministries in East Africa.
+The Edmund Rice Foundation has established a global network of assisting those at the margins of society.
+St Joseph’s College has a strong connection with the Edmund Rice ministries in East Africa.